-As a working mom of two, I decided to run for office because I saw a city government that was out of touch with everyday families like mine, and I want to fight to bring all New Yorkers a bright future.
+As a working mom of two, I decided to run as a Republican for office in District 22 because I saw a city government that was out of touch with everyday families like mine, and I want to fight to bring all New Yorkers a bright future.
 Our current elected officials make decisions that impact people without logic or vision- and I'm ready to get to work and make the necessary changes that will lead us to a new age of prosperity bringing good paying jobs, a vision that creates a safe and clean city, a place families can raise children, and a place where all people can thrive regardless of socioeconomic status.

 I'm a Social Entrepreneur

 After graduating from the University of Evansville and studying at the American University in Cairo, I became a Legislative Aide.
 I left the government sector and became a social entrepreneur and started several companies and passion projects, including UNCHAINED, a national anti-human trafficking organization that raised awareness through artistic fashion shows and empowered survivors of human trafficking with education scholarships.
 I’m also the former Vice President of COhatch, a co-working, private-office and social-enterprise that uses community spaces to revitalize communities and incubate start-ups.
 For the past two years, I've been a freelance consultant for women-led start-up companies and women seeking high level positions with a mission to close the wage gap while raising my two children.
 I believe economic inequality and our city's greatest problems can be solved through innovation and empowering economic opportunities.